top of page

 In London, we’ll also be hosting Q&As, industry talks and speed-networking throughout the day.

-WFTV Festival in the nations will only be accepting short form submissions across both film & TV.
+The WFTV Festival in the nations will only be accepting short form submissions across both film & TV.

-Submissions for the WFTV Festival 2026 will be opening later this year
+Submissions for WFTV Festival

 Who can submit their work